PengfanZhang/Rbec/README.md

 BiocManager::install("dada2")
 ```

-Then you can directly download with devtools:
+Then you can directly download the newest version with devtools:
 ```
 devtools::install_github("PengfanZhang/Rbec", dependencies = TRUE)
 ```